TheTimebike/Discord-Webhook-Interface/README.md

 ## Does This Mean I Can Prank Without Being Caught?

 Yes it does.
 Remember that webhooks can *only* send messages, meaning that your pranking opportunities are limited somewhat.

+## So What Are My Pranking Opportunities?

+As I stated earlier, webhooks have access to certain formatting syntax that bots and other users do not.
+One example of this would be link formatting.
+While bots *can* use link formatting, it can only be inside embeds.
+Webhooks can use this syntax in regular messages.

+To use link formatting, you would type ``[Link Text](Link)``.
+If you are redirected to something that would auto-embed its content, remember to cancel the embed with ``< >``